oxid-eshop-gpl/oxvm_eshop/README.md

 Usually will be something like "/var/www/oxideshop/source/Setup"

 ### SHOP_TESTS_PATH

 Is mapped as environment parameter in the php service, so this will overwrite the value provided in the "test_config.yml" file.
 Commonly used are "/var/www/oxideshop/tests" for the "-dev" installations directly based on https://github.com/OXID-eSales/oxideshop_ce<br>
 or "/var/www/oxideshop/vendor/oxid-esales/oxideshop-ce/tests" for the project installation based on "https://github.com/OXID-eSales/oxideshop_project".

+### SSMTP_CONFIG_APPEND

+By default this is set to `mailhub=mailhog:8025` and will map the mailhog service with the port 8025 as mailhub target in the php container, meaning that all mails will be send to this service.
+If you change the service name or port in the `docker-compose.yml` remember to change this setting accordingly.

+**Notice:** Changing this requires a rebuild via `docker-compose build`.

 ### HOST_*

 All of the four HOST_* settings have either all to be set or all to be empty.

 If you do not set them, then the root account will be used in the container, meaning you will have to use sudo rights for deleting the contents of the mounted directories for the db and php service.

+**Notice:** Changing any of them requires a rebuild via `docker-compose build`.

 #### HOST_USER_ID